 National Skilled Trades Day

-The History Of National Skilled Trades Day
+The History of National Skilled Trades Day

-Interesting Facts About The Skilled Trades
+Interesting Facts About the Skilled Trades

-• According to the U.S BLS, approximately a third of all skilled workers are over the age of 50.
+• According to the U.S. BLS, approximately a third of all skilled workers are over the age of 50.

-• As of 2018, the average salary for entry-level sheet metal workers topped $52,000 a year in the U.S.
+• As of 2018, the average salary for entry-level sheet metal workers was over $52,000 a year in the U.S.

 • Most skilled laborers work in the same field where they trained, unlike college students who may have a degree in one field while working in another.

-• The job market for most trades is wide-open because skilled laborers are always in demand.
+• The job market for most trades is wide open because skilled laborers are always in demand.

-• Welders can make over $20+ an hour.
+• Welders can earn over $20 an hour.

-• Plumbers can make over$26+ an hour.
+• Plumbers can earn over $26 an hour.

 Observing National Skilled Trades Day